samere1/ComputerGraphics/Lab7_AbstractionsAndTextures/README.md

 Discuss with your partner the following:

-1. What are the advantages/disadvantages of the "Renderable" class?: *Add your answer here*
+1. What are the advantages/disadvantages of the "Renderable" class?: Advantage: can easily reuse it to render multiple objects instead of duplicating code.
+Disadvantage: may not support enough features we need in the future (ex: color), will need to enhance it or copy most of the code.
-2. Why do we call Renderable::draw(..) with the matrix info as parameters?: *Add your answer here*
+2. Why do we call Renderable::draw(..) with the matrix info as parameters?: The camera could update frequently as time passes, so we want to keep track of elapsed time in the central BasicWidget, not in each instance of Renderable.
-3. How you can move models in the scene?: *Add your answer here*
+3. How you can move models in the scene?: Multiply the model_ matrix by a translation matrix.

 ## Part 2 - Textures